PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 - +8 to Armor Class if worn by an elf
 - +1 to atack if worn by an elf

-###Feature: Items
+### Feature: Items

 As a character I want to be able to have items that enhance my capabilities so that I can be more bad-ass

 - can carry multiple items

-- ideas
+#### Ideas
 - items that improve combat with types of weapons
 - items that improve stats against certain types of critters
 - items that improve abilities

-####Samples
+#### Samples

 As a character I want to be able to wear a ring of protection so that I can be protected from attack